ibm-cloud-docs/vpc/vsi_is_instance_resize.md

 3. Select the vertical ellipsis, and select **Resize**.
 4. From the list of available profiles, select the profile that you want to use.
     * If you are resizing a virtual server that is running on a dedicated host, you see only profiles that the dedicated host supports.
-    * If you are resizing a {{site.data.keyword.hpvs}} for VPC instance, ensure that you select a secure execution enabled profile.
-Similarly, don't select a secure execution enabled profile for an instance that doesn't support secure execution.
+    * If you are resizing a {{site.data.keyword.hpvs}} for VPC instance, make sure that you select a secure execution-enabled profile.
+Similarly, don't select a secure execution-enabled profile for an instance that doesn't support secure execution.
 5. Review and check the Terms and Conditions.
 6. Select **Resize virtual server instance**.
 7. Start the virtual server instance.